 First, it is important to understand the differences between the terms.
 GBAs are not the same as gamification.
 Gamification is the process of applying the mechanics of game-play to non-game based situations to encourage a specific behavior or outcome.
 Often, simulations can also fall under the umbrella of tests that have been gamified.
 GBAs are assessments that are designed to feel more like a game, but various knowledge, skills, abilities, and other characteristics (KSAOs) are measured during game play.
 It is important to know the difference between the two because many companies are actively using gamification in selection, while fewer are using GBAs in selection.

-With that in mind, here are 4 facts about gamification and GBAs in the hiring process:
+With that in mind, here are 4 facts about gamification and games-based assessments in the hiring process:

 1. Method does not change the construct being measured.